Goals to Becoming an Anti-Racist Institution

 Dr. Lamar Nisly, vice president and dean of academic affairs

-Phill Talavania, interim vice president for student life and director of athletics
+Phill Talavania, vice president for student life and director of athletics